-As we were visiting in August, there were no actual performances (the horses are rested in the countryside during July and August) but we did attend a one hour ‘Piber Meets Vienna’ show where young Lipizzaner stallions currently being trained for the Spanish Riding School put on a demonstration.
+As we were visiting in August, there were no actual performances (the horses are rested in the countryside during July and August) but we did attend a one hour ‘Piber Meets Vienna’ show (now called ‘Training Vienna’) where young Lipizzaner stallions currently being trained for the Spanish Riding School put on a demonstration.

 During the performance season you can also watch the stallions being put through their daily training sessions.

 The Spanish Riding School is housed in the stunning Imperial Palace (Hofburg) which seems a fitting arena for the majestic and graceful stars of the show.